MollyLovses/OSM-3D-Viewer/README.md

 Woodlands can be loaded with height information for each tree type.

 ### 4. Realistic Water Bodies
-Visualize lakes, rivers, and other water bodies using advanced water shaders.
+Visualize lakes, rivers, and other water bodies using switchable advanced water shaders.

 ### 5. Interactive Controls
 Users can interact with the map using controls such as zooming, panning, and rotating.
 These interactive features enable users to explore the map from different perspectives and angles.